Hollow Knight Review

 Taking place in a far away land, distant from everything else called Hallownest, the game starts cold (as in... giving off cold vibes), with a more than fitting introduction to that region which is described to us as "The Eternal Kingdom", a title that is, without revealing too much, quite contradictory given the current state of said kingdom.
 In there we control a small knight, a lone wanderer that carries on his body nothing besides a fragile blade and a quest no one but he, himself, can complete.
 Deliberately tight on the details, we are presented with a world of mystery and beauty, friends and foes, that goes on to unwrap itself little by little as more progression is made.

-As a reflection of its rapid climb to the top, Hollow Knight earned an enormous following, and with it, a myriad of questions have also been brought to light, sparking curious debates to accurately pinpoint the reasons for its tremendous success.
+As a reflection of its rapid climb to the top, Hollow Knight conquered for itself an enormous following, and with it, a myriad of questions have also been brought to light, sparking curious debates to accurately pinpoint the reasons for its tremendous success.
 And while I, the least capacitated person in the world definitely won't hold a satisfactory answer to this particular query, I still feel like it's my responsibility as a major fan of the game to put out my two cents regardless of how little it will help to settle the argument.
 With that said, in my humble opinion the game is simply put the result of a series of spot-on decisions that were ultimately directed towards delivering the best possible experience to us as its players.

 Those could be attributed to a business model that puts the customer above the line of profit, in a move deemed ingenious by people who have lost sense of what it means to not live at the mercy of agencies that see them purely as walking wallets.
 Moreover, polished to absolute perfection, it's beyond impressive what Team Cherry, a team of no more than three people has managed to achieve on a limited budget, not to forget the lack of experience, considering this was their first time sailing together under the same banner.
 A passion project with a clear intent in mind that has thankfully paid out immensely, having got a boost to reputation that can be easily carried into potential sequels, as well as expansions in the future.